NikkiDev/DigitalInstitute/README.md

-i changed the name to Kote Japaridze
+i changed the name to Romeo Natchkebia